COO vs CFO: Understanding the Distinct Roles and Responsibilities

 Financial Planning and Analysis

-A significant part of the CFO’s role involves financial planning and analysis (FP&A).
-This includes budgeting, forecasting, and analyzing financial data to provide insights that drive strategic decisions.
-The CFO works closely with other executives to develop long-term financial strategies that align with the company’s goals.
+A significant part of the CFO role is financial planning and analysis: budgeting, forecasting and analysing financial data to produce insight that drives decisions.
+The CFO works with other executives to develop financial strategy aligned to business goals.

 Risk Management